Julia Green Scott: Marriage and adult life

 Scott met her future husband, businessman Matthew T. Scott, while he was a student at Centre College and while her father served as the college's president.
 They married on May 12, 1859, and moved to the prairie in Central Illinois.
-The were among the first residents, and founders, of the town Chenoa.
+They were among the first residents, and founders, of the town of Chenoa.
 She and her husband eventually owned over 45,000 acres of land in Illinois, Iowa, and Tennessee.

 In 1870 Scott and her husband moved to Springfield.
 After a short time there, they moved to Bloomington, where her husband became the president of the McLean County Coal Company and founded the Democratic newspaper The Bulletin.
 In 1872 they purchased a mansion at 701 E. Taylor Street.

 Scott and her husband had three children: Lewis, Letitia and Julia.

 After her husband died in 1891, Scott took charge of managing 9,000 acres of farmland in Illinois and Indiana, and became the principal stockholder and president of the McLean County Coal Company.
 Between 1900 and 1901, Scott had additions built onto the family home on Taylor Street, including two new porches and interior additions designed by the architect Arthur L. Pillsbury.

 Scott maintained a spring residence in Washington, D.C., a summer residence in Charlevoix, a fall residence in Bloomington, and a winter residence in Mississippi.

 Scott became a prominent socialite and hostess who was very involved in the upper echelons of American high society and politics.
 Her sister, Letitia, married U.S. Vice President Adlai Stevenson I and her daughter, Julia, married U.S. Assistant Secretary of Agriculture Carl Schurz Vrooman.
 Parties and receptions she hosted at her Taylor Street residence were written about in The Bulletin and The Pantagraph newspapers.